ar-io/docs/docs/src/gateway-network.md

 ## Gateway Address Registry (GAR)

 Any Gateway operator that whishes to join the AR.IO Network must register their node in the AR.IO smart contract's "Gateway Address Registry", known as the GAR.
-Registration involves staking a minimum amount of IO tokens and providing additional metadata describing the Gateway service offered.
+Registration involves staking a minimum amount of ARIO tokens and providing additional metadata describing the Gateway service offered.

 <!-- This metadata includes details such as: